 Have you ever thought, "What am I here for?
 Why do I exist?"
-A search of the sacred writings reveals at least two
+A search of the sacred writings has some revealing

 Firstly that you might discover the secret, spiritual riches contained in knowing and being known by your Creator, experiencing the mercy, compassion and love revealed in a relationship with the Divine.

 Secondly, you are here because your Creator has a purpose for your life.
 You have been given unique gifts and talents to benefit the world in which you live.
 Your reaction may be, “Who me?
 Are you kidding?”
 However, the Creator looks not just at the confident, the powerful and the wealthy, but also at the weak; not just at what we are now, but at what we will be.
 Inside each of us are talents and character that God is moulding and perfecting to impact the world around us.
 The power to grow and develop flows from that divine relationship on offer to us all.